LennartKeller/trf_training_tut/text/PyTorchLightning.md

     def forward(self, inputs):
         return torch.matmul(inputs, self.weights)

+network = nn.Sequential(
+    DenseLayer(512, 16),
+    nn.ReLU(),
-network = nn.Sequential(DenseLayer(512, 16), nn.ReLU(), DenseLayer(16, 8), nn.ReLU(), DenseLayer(8, 2))
+    DenseLayer(16, 8),
+    nn.ReLU(),
+    DenseLayer(8, 2)
+)

 inputs = torch.randn(8, 512)  # Batchsize 8
 outputs = network(inputs)
 print(outputs.size())
 print(issubclass(nn.Sequential, nn.Module))
 ```

 By chaining multiple instances of the dense layer in a `nn.
-Sequential` class, it is possible to create a simple feed-forward network, which is again a subclass of the `nn.Module` class.
+Sequential` class, it is possible to create a simple feed-forward network.
+This network is again a subclass of the `nn.Module` class.

 A `LightningModule` is intended to replace the outmost `nn.Module` instance of a model, meaning the one that holds a complete network.
 It extends the `nn.Module` class with new methods, designed to structure not only the logic of a single forward pass but also other steps like a complete train-, test- or validation-steps.
 With this extension, it becomes possible to define a single forward step through the network and how the models should be trained and tested as well.